Cannabis Helps Me Sleep

 Sleep can be divided into five stages, the first of which is feeling drowsy and actually falling asleep.
 This is where I was getting stuck; I’d feel tired and try to go to sleep, but I couldn’t make the transition to actually sleeping.
 To make things worse, I was starting to have anxious thoughts instead of actually sleeping.
 Cannabis eliminated the anxiety and helped me go to sleep instead.

 The next part was finding the right dose.
-Our Goo Drops are typically 20 mg, but that left me feeling groggy and unwilling to get out of bed the next morning.
+Our chocolate truffles are 40 mg, but that left me feeling groggy and unwilling to get out of bed the next morning.
 It turns out that increasing the amount of THC increases the amount of time spent sleeping.
-For me, 20 mg was too much, but 10 mg has been wonderfully effective.
+For me, 40 mg was too much, but 10 mg has been wonderfully effective.
 I sleep for about 8 hours and I feel great when I wake up.
 The right amount of THC will depend on the individual taking it, so it requires a little trial and error.

 Using edibles as a sleep aid requires a little planning.
 Edibles take longer to start working, but the effects last longer, which makes them an excellent choice for a good night’s sleep.
 I generally take them about two hours before I actually want to sleep.
 That gives them time to kick in and gives me time to make use of the tiny little productivity boost I get from our Afgoo truffles.